 It is also true that many do not like advertising.
 However, in this example, Merrill Lynch received hundreds of long letters saying things like.
 "God bless Merrill Lynch - I've wanted to know this my whole life."

 When Louis Engel wrote this ad, it was because he knew little about the stock and bond business.
 His next line of thinking was I wonder if others would also be interested in understanding more about this industry?

-You could convincingly argue that since the 1940’s advertising has fundamentally changed.
+You could convincingly argue that since the 1940s, advertising has fundamentally changed.

 Companies have even gambled their entire future on a 30-second super bowl ad.

 Our attention span has changed, and we now choose the content, marketing or advertising that we are interested in.
-Content is also now being co-created between the brand and consumer, or just by the consumers.
+Content is also currently being co-created between the brand and consumer, or just by the consumers.

 Social media enables brands to educate and build meaningful relationships with customers.
-This can be achieved through long-form or short form content.
+This can be achieved through long-form or short-form content.

 Both can work very well.